vitessio/website/content/en/blog/2020-05-19-vitess-cross-cell.md

 ---

 This post explains about how VTGate handles cross-cell operations and how to configure CellAlias for cross cell read operations.
-If you are new to Vitess, it is recommended to [read this blog post](./2020-04-27-life-of-a-cluster) to get more familiar with the various components and its configuration in Vitess.
+If you are new to Vitess, it is recommended to [read this blog post](./2020-04-27-life-of-a-cluster) to get more familiar with the various components and their configuration in Vitess.

 To understand CellAlias, first let's get familiar with what a cell means in Vitess.
 A cell is a group of servers and network infrastructure collocated in an area, and isolated from failures in other cells.
 It is typically either a full data center or a subset of a data center, sometimes called a zone or availability zone.
 Vitess gracefully handles cell-level failures, such as when a cell is cut off the network.
 By default Vitess limits cross cell traffic by only routing the writes to a master if it does not reside in the current cell.
 Vitess will always prefer the replicas in the current cell for all read operations.